 - Enter your payment information, accept the terms and conditions and make your payment

-- Within seven business days you will receive an email with instructions to access the course/program materials and submit your resume.
+- Within seven business days you will receive an email with instructions to access the course/program materials.

 The Long-Term Care Administrator course includes seven quizzes, three assignments, and a final exam.